First steps – pre-processing with scripts

 If you need more scripts:

+Now you have the desired script, navigate into the Script Menu and Siril Script Files; you should find your script and be able to run it.
 Depending on the number of RAW images and the power of your computer, Siril can take some time to process your images.
-At the end of the script, you should have a window like that:
+At the end of the script, you should have a window like this:

 Script is running.